Getting the Time Right in Python

 returns a named struct for the localtime, whereas time.gmtime()

-returns the time in Coordinated Universal Time.
+returns the status code of each response.
 Why the method is named gmtime and not utctime I have no idea,

 but I can only assume ‘gm’ stands for Greenwich Mean time which should be avoided.